NYC officials re-raise Pride flag at Stonewall

-New York City officials have vowed to restore the large Pride flag that flies above the Stonewall National Monument after the Trump administration removed it earlier this week.
-The flag was taken down Monday by the National Park Service (NPS), which has overseen the site since it was designated a national monument by former President Barack Obama in 2016.
+New York City officials followed through on their promise to restore the Pride flag at the Stonewall National Monument in Greenwich Village, re-raising it Thursday after the National Park Service removed it earlier in the week.
+The flag was first taken down on Monday by the agency, which has overseen the site since it was designated a national monument by former President Barack Obama in 2016.
 The agency told Gay City News that the removal was required under policy permitting only the U.S. flag and other “congressionally or departmentally authorized flags” to fly on NPS flagpoles, despite the site’s recognition as the birthplace of the modern LGBTQ rights movement, which the Pride flag symbolizes.

-The flag’s removal comes years after a similar dispute during Trump’s first term, when he canceled plans to dedicate a Rainbow flag at the monument, arguing that the flagpole stood on city, not federal, land.
+The flag’s removal came years after a similar dispute during Trump’s first term, when he canceled plans to dedicate a rainbow flag at the monument, arguing that the flagpole stood on city, not federal, land.
 The decision sparked a years-long effort by activists to preserve the flag’s presence at the site.

 During the Biden administration, advocates successfully pushed the federal government to allow a Pride flag to fly on federal land within the park, according to Gay City News.

-The move also follows last year’s decision by the NPS to remove transgender references from its Stonewall National Monument webpage.
+The move also followed last year’s NPS decision to remove transgender references from its Stonewall National Monument webpage.
 In February 2025, the agency deleted the words “transgender” and “queer” from the LGBTQ+ acronym on the site.
 The change came after a series of executive actions by Trump rolling back transgender rights, including banning trans people from women’s sports, the military, and minors from receiving gender-affirming care.

 Months later, the NPS also removed several references to the word “bisexual” from the webpage.
 Last year, the Trump administration discontinued the existing Pride flag design—which featured black and brown stripes and Trans flag colors—and permitted only the standard Pride flag to fly on the flagpole.

-Numerous city officials have criticized the administration’s decision, calling it an attempt to erase LGBTQ history.
+City officials criticized the administration’s decision, calling it an attempt to erase LGBTQ history.

 In a joint statement to Gay City News, Manhattan Borough President Brad Hoylman-Sigal, Sen. Erik Bottcher, and Assembly Member Deborah Glick said the Pride flag represents “history, resistance, and Pride born at Stonewall itself.”